 Jeff happened to be in Los Angeles, California at the time but his most trusted staff member Lia Lee was there with camera in hand, filming the entire shutdown live so that Jeff could watch.
 Ali happened to be one of the first dogs the rescue team got out of the cages and a soon as Jeff saw her it was love at first sight.

 Jeff couldn’t wait to get back to meet for the first time this beautiful dog that had just been saved from a certain death.
 He even would “talk” to Ali over the phone using a very distinctive whistling sound so that when he finally did arrive, Ali would recognize him right away.

 When that incredible day finally did arrive, as Jeff was walking up to the shelter in Naning, he called to Ali with his whistle and Ali came enthusiastically running while having to jump over a six-foot fence just to come and meet Jeff for the first time.
 It was a beautiful moment that Jeff would never forget in his mind, and from that day forward Ali never left his side.

-Shortly after the Yulin 2016 slaughterhouse shutdown, there was a retaliation and some Chinese people broke into the shelter and stole 60 dogs.
+Shortly after the Yulin 2016 slaughterhouse shutdown, there was a retaliation and some Asian people broke into the shelter and stole 60 dogs.
 After that night, Jeff knew that he needed someone to protect the shelter from further disasters.

 Because Jeff was traveling everywhere with her, he decided to get her certified and vaccinated by the Chinese government so that when Jeff was out traveling with her, the police couldn’t stop them and try to kill Ali on the spot, like they are notorious for doing to dogs without official papers and vaccinations.